-- (a) Hearing officer administrative hearing.
-Any person aggrieved by a permit decision or notice or order of the health officer may request, in writing, a hearing before the hearing officer.
-The appellant shall submit specific statements in writing of the reason why error is assigned to the decision of the health officer.
-Such request shall be presented to the hearing officer within 10 days of the action appealed.
-Upon receipt of such request together with any applicable hearing fees, the hearing officer shall notify the appellant, and permit holder or applicant if different, in writing of the time, date, and place of such hearing, which shall be set at a mutually convenient time not less than 20 days nor more than 30 days from the date the request was received.
-The hearing officer will issue a decision affirming, reversing, or modifying the health officer decision which has been appealed.
-The hearing officer may require additional actions as part of the decision. - (b) Hearing procedures.
-Hearings shall be open to the public and presided over by the hearing officer.
+- (e) Any decision of the Board of Health regarding the appeal of a decision by the Hearing Officer or the Health Officer relative to an on-site septic permit shall be final. - (3) Appeal to Hearing Officer of On-Site Septic Violation Not Associated with a Septic Permit. - (a) Stay of Corrective Action.
+The filing of a request for hearing pursuant to this section shall operate as a stay from the requirement to perform corrective action ordered by the Health Officer while the hearing is pending, except there shall be no stay from the requirement for immediate compliance with an emergency order issued by the Health Officer or from the requirements regarding human health and safety. - -(b) Hearing Officer Administrative Hearing.
+The owner or occupant of property on or for which an on-site septic violation has been submitted or issued, or a person whose property is adjacent to property subject to the on-site septic violation, or other person aggrieved by a notice and order to correct a violation may request, in writing, a hearing before the Hearing Officer.
+The appellant shall submit specific statements in writing of the reason why error is assigned to the decision of the Health Officer.
+Such request shall be presented to the Hearing Officer within 10 days of the action appealed.
+Upon receipt of such request, together with any applicable hearing fees, the Hearing Officer shall notify the person in writing of the time, date, and place of such hearing, which shall be set at a mutually convenient time not less than 20 days or more than 30 days from the date the request was received.
+The Hearing Officer will issue a decision affirming, reversing, or modifying the notice and order to correct violation.
+The Hearing Officer may require additional actions as part of the decision. - (e) Hearing Procedures.
+Hearings shall be open to the public and presided over by the Hearing Officer.
 Such hearings shall be recorded.
-Hearings shall be opened with a recording of the time, date, and place; and a statement of the cause.
-The hearing officer shall then swear in all potential witnesses.
-The case shall be presented in the order directed by the hearing officer.
+Hearings shall be opened with a recording of the time, date, and place of the hearing, and a statement of the cause for the hearing.
+The Hearing Officer shall then swear in all potential witnesses.
+The case shall be presented in the order directed by the Hearing Officer.
 The appellant may present rebuttal.
-The hearing officer may question either party and may allow for a closing statement or summation.
+The Hearing Officer may ask questions.
+The Hearing Officer may allow the opportunity for a closing statement or summation.
 General rights include: - (i) To be represented by an attorney; - (ii) To present witnesses; - (iii) To cross-examine witnesses; - (iv) To object to evidence for specific grounds.